 Artist Statement

-Being ‘over-sensitive’ with a 'heightened sensitivity to injustice’ means that 21st-century inequality and division doesn’t sit well with me.
+Being ‘over-sensitive’ with a 'heightened sensitivity to injustice’ means that inequality and division doesn’t sit well with me.
 My work addresses this boldly, celebrating unity in difference, presenting a more joyful and optimistic vision.
 The Seneca phrase “we are waves of the same sea” chimes loudly, informing a recurring theme and motif.

 Minimal in form and generous in their use of colour, I’m aiming for a physicality from looking at my prints, for people to feel the motion and visual energy.
 It’s work to be experienced rather than explained, and rewards repeated viewing.
 But don’t take my word for it, see for yourself at a studio visit.